cesarBLG/openrails/Source/Documentation/Manual/cruisecontrol.rst

    "ORTS_NUMBER_OF_AXES_DISPLAY_TENS", "See above", "",
    "ORTS_NUMBER_OF_AXES_DISPLAY_HUNDREDS", "See above", "",
-   "ORTS_TRAIN_LENGTH_METERS", "Displays the train length", "meters", "ORTS_REMAINING_TRAIN_LENGHT_SPEED_RESTRICTED", "When the restricted speed zone flag is activated, displays the remaining train lenght that hasn't yet arrived at the end of the restricted speed zone.
+   "ORTS_TRAIN_LENGTH_METERS", "Displays the train length", "meters", "ORTS_REMAINING_TRAIN_LENGHT_SPEED _RESTRICTED", "When the restricted speed zone flag is activated, displays the remaining train lenght that hasn't yet arrived at the end of the restricted speed zone.
 Else shows 0", "meters", "ORTS_REMAINING_TRAIN_LENGTH_PERCENT", "When the restricted speed zone flag is activated, displays the remaining train lenght percent that hasn't yet arrived at the end of the restricted speed zone.
+Else shows 0", "", "ORTS_ACCELERATION_IN_TIME", "Value of AccelerationBits; some cabs can show 'Arrows' pointing up or down according to speed change", "",

+.. csv-table:: Cabview Controls (continued)
+   :header: "Control Name", "Description", "UoM", "Mouse activated"
+   :widths: 58, 38, 9, 9

-Else shows 0", "", "ORTS_MOTIVE_FORCE", "Displays the actual motive force of the locomotive", "Newton", "ORTS_MOTIVE_FORCE_KILONEWTON", "Displays the actual tractive or electric braking force of the locomotive", "KN", "ORTS_MAXIMUM_FORCE", "Displays the preset maximum force of the locomotive", "Newton", "ORTS_FORCE_IN_PERCENT_THROTTLE_AND_DYNAMIC_BRAKE", "Displays the actual throttle percent or the negated dynamic brake percent when in manual mode; displays the actual CC force percent or the negated dynamic brake percent when in auto mode", "", "ORTS_TRAIN_TYPE_PAX_OR_CARGO", "Displays whether the selected tran type is passenger or freight.
+   "ORTS_ODOMETER", "Displays the odometer value since last odometer reset", "meters or Km", "ORTS_FORCE_IN_PERCENT_THROTTLE_AN D_DYNAMIC_BRAKE", "Displays the actual throttle percent or the negated dynamic brake percent when in manual mode; displays the actual CC force percent or the negated dynamic brake percent when in auto mode", "", "ORTS_MAXIMUM_FORCE", "Displays the preset maximum force of the locomotive", "Newton", "ORTS_MOTIVE_FORCE", "Displays the actual motive force of the locomotive", "Newton", "ORTS_MOTIVE_FORCE_KILONEWTON", "Displays the actual tractive or electric braking force of the locomotive", "KN", "ORTS_TRAIN_TYPE_PAX_OR_CARGO", "Displays whether the selected tran type is passenger or freight.
 Can be toggled with a keyboard command", "", "ORTS_CONTROLLER_VOLTAGE", "Displays the controller volts as set by the CC (may vary from 0 to 100)..
-Controller volts  control the motive force of the locomotive", "", "ORTS_AMPERS_BY_CONTROLLER_VOLTAGE", "Displays the current used for the motive force of the locomotive", "Amperes", "ORTS_ACCELERATION_IN_TIME", "Value of AccelerationBits; some cabs can show 'Arrows' pointing up or down according to speed change", "", "ORTS_ODOMETER", "Displays the odometer value since last odometer reset", "meters or Km", "ORTS_CC_SELECT_SPEED", "Sets speed to value of second ScaleRange parameter (KpH or MpH depending from eng parameter SpeedIsMpH)", "", "Y"
+Controller volts  control the motive force of the locomotive", "", "ORTS_AMPERS_BY_CONTROLLER_VOLTAGE", "Displays the current used for the motive force of the locomotive", "Amperes", "ORTS_CC_SELECTED_SPEED", "Sets speed to value of ORTSParameter1 (KpH or MpH depending from eng parameter SpeedIsMpH)", "", "Y"
-   "ORTS_NUMBER_OF_AXES_INCREASE", "Increases the number of axles of the train, when mouse pressed", "", "Y" "ORTS_NUMBER_OF_AXES_DECREASE", "Decreases the number of axles of the train, when mouse pressed", "", "Y" "ORTS_MULTI_POSITION_CONTROLLER", "Displays and sets the position of the MPC", "", "Y" "ORTS_CC_SPEED_0", "Displays and sets the selected speed at 0", "", "Y" "ORTS_CC_SPEED_10", "Same as above, but with selected speed at 10 (KpH or MpH depending from eng parameter SpeedIsMpH)", "", "Y"
+   "ORTS_NUMBER_OF_AXES_INCREASE", "Increases the number of axles of the train, when mouse pressed", "", "Y" "ORTS_NUMBER_OF_AXES_DECREASE", "Decreases the number of axles of the train, when mouse pressed", "", "Y" "ORTS_MULTI_POSITION_CONTROLLER", "Displays and sets the position of the MPC", "", "Y" "ORTS_CC_SPEED_0", "Displays and sets the selected speed at 0", "", "Y" "ORTS_CC_SPEED_DELTA", "Increases or decreases the selected speed by the value of ORTSParameter1 (KpH or MpH depending from eng parameter SpeedIsMpH)", "", "Y"
-   "ORTS_CC_SPEED_20", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_30", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_40", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_50", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_60", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_70", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_80", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_90", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_100", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_110", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_120", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_130", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_140", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_150", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_160", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_170", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_180", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_190", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_200", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_PLUS5", "As above, but speed incremented by 5", "", "Y" "ORTS_CC_SPEED_MINUS5", "As above, but speed decremented by 5", "", "Y" "ORTS_CC_SPEED_PLUS1", "As above, but speed incremented by 1", "", "Y" "ORTS_CC_SPEED_MINUS1", "As above, but speed decremented by 1", "", "Y" "ORTS_SELECTED_SPEED_SELECTOR", "Speed selection done by independent lever ranging from 0 to max speed; UoM may be KpH or MpH.", "", "Y"
+   "ORTS_SELECTED_SPEED_SELECTOR", "Speed selection done by independent lever ranging from 0 to max speed; UoM may be KpH or MpH.", "", "Y"

 Restricted Speed Zone
 ---------------------